 Life consistently presents us with challenges and changes and at times this can lead to us feeling stressed.
 Planning how to manage and cope in various life situations, and finding out which coping skills work best for you, is the key to succeeding with stress rather than experiencing distress.
 This article contains ideas for coping with stress and also acute emotional crises.
 Here are some ideas for coping with stress:

-- Problem-solve – what is the problem, be specific and break it down into realistically achievable components.
+Problem-solve – what is the problem, be specific and break it down into realistic achievable components.
 Then set goals on how to deal with each problem.
 Make sure you include how to begin your plan of action.

 Ideas For Coping with Acute Emotional Distress